Helicobacter pylori Breath Test

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Recommendations for use of the (13)C-Urea Breath Test (Meretek UBT) were recently provided by the Digestive Health Initiative, a joint committee assembled with representatives from the AGA, the American Society for Gastrointestinal Endoscopy (ASGE), and the American Association for the Study of Liver Diseases (AASLD).(1) These recommendations include the following statements: "When endoscopy is not clinically indicated, the primary diagnosis of Helicobacter pylori infection can be made serologically or with the UBT.
+Recommendations for use of the (13)C-Urea Breath Test (Meretek UBT) were recently provided by the Digestive Health Initiative, a joint committee assembled with representatives from the AGA, the American Society for Gastrointestinal Endoscopy (ASGE), and the American Association for the Study of Liver Diseases (AASLD).(1) These recommendations include the following statements: "When endoscopy is not clinically indicated, the primary diagnosis of H pylori infection can be made serologically or with the UBT.
 When endoscopy is clinically indicated, the primary diagnosis should be established by biopsy urease testing and/or histology.
-Available evidence suggests that confirmation of Helicobacter pylori eradication is not mandatory in most situations because of costs associated with testing.
+Available evidence suggests that confirmation of H pylori eradication is not mandatory in most situations because of costs associated with testing.
 However, for selected patients with complicated ulcer disease, low-grade gastric mucosa-associated lymphoid tissue lymphoma, and following resection of early gastric cancer, it is appropriate to confirm eradication.
-In other situations, the decision to confirm Helicobacter pylori eradication should be made on a case-by-case basis."
+In other situations, the decision to confirm H pylori eradication should be made on a case-by-case basis."

-The (13)C-Urea Breath Test (Meretek UBT) is a highly sensitive and specific noninvasive, nonradioactive test for diagnosing Helicobacter pylori infection prior to antimicrobial treatment and for assessing whether the organism has been successfully eradicated following antimicrobial therapy.
+The (13)C-Urea Breath Test (Meretek UBT) is a highly sensitive and specific noninvasive, nonradioactive test for diagnosing H pylori infection prior to antimicrobial treatment and for assessing whether the organism has been successfully eradicated following antimicrobial therapy.

-In 2 recent large prospective studies, the (13)C-UBT was shown to be as, or more, sensitive and specific for diagnosing Helicobacter pylori active infection than culture, PCR, stain, rapid urease testing of biopsy tissue, or serology.
+In 2 recent large prospective studies, the (13)C-UBT was shown to be as, or more, sensitive and specific for diagnosing H pylori active infection than culture, PCR, stain, rapid urease testing of biopsy tissue, or serology.

 When the test is used to assess eradication, it should be performed 4 to 6 weeks after completion of antimicrobial treatment.